Ekta26/devops-trial/README.md

 # devops-trial
 Workig for devops tools and project.

-Hey this project will cosist of devops tools trial and execution.
+Hey this project will consist of devops tools trial and execution.